Scholarships

 • New or Returning Student

-• What does your current bookbinding/artistic practice look like?
+• What does your current bookbinding and/or conservation practice look like?

 • What are your goals for your bookbinding education?